bayknight/motif-mark/README.md

 future directions:

-if needed to optimize build from motif up rather than transcript down for positions. this would eliminate the need for rescaling
+If needed to optimize, build from motif up rather than transcript down for positions.
+This would eliminate the need for rescaling.